psychemedia/middle-english-romances/gawain_and_carle_of_carlisle.md

 alsoe a bull that did rore,
 & a Lyon that did both gape & rore;
 the Lyon did both gape and gren.
-" O peace, whelpes! " said the carle then:
+"O peace, whelpes! " said the carle then:
 ffor that word that they carle `[the Carle.— P.]` did speake,
 the 4 whelpes vnder they bord `[the bord. — P.]` did creepe.
 downe came a Lady ffaire & ffree,
 & sett her on the carles knee;
 one whiles shee harped, another whiles song,
 both of Paramours & louinge amonge.
-" well were that man," said Gawaine, " that ere were borne,
+"well were that man," said Gawaine, " that ere were borne,
 that might Lye with that Lady till day att morne. "
-" that were great shame," said the carle ffree,
+"that were great shame," said the carle ffree,
-" that thon sholdest doe me such villanye." `[Pork, substitutes a scene of the knights drinking, for this one of the lady; but describes the Carle's wife at supper-time, p.
+"that thon sholdest doe me such villanye." `[Pork, substitutes a scene of the knights drinking, for this one of the lady; but describes the Carle's wife at supper-time, p.
 197 of Madden's Syr P. Gawayne. -F.]`
-" Sir," said Gawaine, " I sayd nought."
+"Sir," said Gawaine, " I sayd nought."
-" no, man," said the carle; " more thou thought."
+"no, man," said the carle; " more thou thought."
 Then start Kay to the fflore,
 & said hee wold see how his palfrey ffore. `[i. e. fared, praet, inusitat. — P.]`
 both corne & hay he ffound Lyand,